utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

  Interpretation of both input and output data is essencial for the simple NN.

  (★Emphasize)
- Before running this code, you need to adjust of the input data to Emphasize the meaning of the time series.
+ Before running this code, you need to adjust of the input data to "Emphasize" the meaning of the time series.
-    "UP_RATIO (Accelaration)" is, to be adjusted in the 2 steps bellow.
+    "UP_RATIO (Accelaration)" is, to be adjusted in the 3 steps bellow.

     Step 1.
     Adopt the accelaration which gives the maximum absolete during past 5 days.

     Step 2.
-    On Step 1. accelaratons, adopt the one which has the maximum absolete during 5 days, from 2 days before to 2 days past, including the day.
+    On Step 1. accelaratons, adopt the one gives the maximum absolete during 5 days, from 2 days before to 2 days past, including the day.

     Step3.
     Normalize the accelarations by its maximum and minimum during all the term.

- The NN uses the adjusted accelarations together with 25 differencials as input.
+ The NN uses "the adjusted accelarations" together with 25 differencials as a input.
-    Please renew the "input.csv" by adjudted UP_RATIO (accelaration) -> A line consists of 25 differencials and adjusted accelaration.
+    Please renew the "input.csv" by "adjudted" UP_RATIO (accelaration) -> A line consists of 25 differencials and "adjusted" accelaration.
-    Renamed the input as ./input.csv
+    (Named the input as "input.csv".)

  (Why need the adjustments?)
-    The row accelaration data has large variation or deviation so the NN can't read the meaning of the time series.
-Before input, emphasize the trend, make it easy to understand for the NN.
+    The row accelaration data has large variation or deviation, so the NN can't read the meaning of the time series.
+Before training, emphasize the trend and make it easy to understand for the NN.

- (Machine Learning)
+ (About the Machine Learning)
-  Trained by the 80% of the input data as teacher data (rest 20% are for the test data), the simple neural network gives a prediction of stock direction (acceralation).
-   25 days' differences of current prices as the input for the NN gives 1 predicted accelaration.
+  Trained by the 80% of the input data as the teacher data (rest of the 20% are for the test), the simple neural network gives a prediction of stock direction (acceralation) inputted by 25 days' differences of current prices.

-   Tuning and adjustment of the range which is the correct answer or not for prediction is important.
+  (★★Tuning and adjustment of ERROR_RANGE)
+  Set the ERROR_RANGE judging the correct answer or not for yourself.
-   (This is up to the users)
+  !
+This is up to the users and set the ERROR_RANGE one by one with try and error based on the interpretation of the prediction as the way section 3 shows.

    (Command)
  After adjusting accelaration (:Step 1~3) and setting of the error range, enter the command:
  A. -cd to the folder including (nn_stock.py, input.csv)
  B. python nn_stock.py
+ C. adjusting ERROR_RANGE based on the interpretation of prediction as the way section 3 shows.

 ■ 3.
 Prediction and output interpretation
 ■ 4.
-AWS and iOS Application
+AWS and iOS Application (OverView)